microbit-foundation/microbit-firmata/client/firmataClient.md

 ## BBC micro:bit Firmata Client

-The BBC micro:bit Firmata Client is a Javascript class that runs in Node.js and communicates with the micro:bit Firmata firmware over a USB-serial connection.
-It implements the Firmata protocol and provides a number of properties and methods for controlling micro:bit output devices and for receiving sensor data and events from the micro:bit.
+The Firmata Client is a Javascript class that runs in Node.js and communicates with the micro:bit Firmata firmware over a USB-serial connection.
+It implements the Firmata protocol and provides properties and methods for interacting with the micro:bit.

 ### Connecting